gscalzo/gscalzo.github.io/_posts/2016-03-01-a-circular-progress-bar-in-swift.markdown

 ##Conclusions
 The post was longer than I thought, but it permits to have a clear idea on how to build an interactive custom component.
-We saw how to have a _Designable View_, how implement a layer, and how to animate it.
+We saw how to have a _Designable View_, how to implement a layer, and how to animate it.
 The code for this part can be found [here on Github](https://github.com/gscalzo/SpinnigArtwork/tree/CircularProgressBar)